Mississauga Festival Choir

 Picture

 Mississauga Festival Chamber Choir, formed in 2008, is MFC's auditioned branch.
-This 26-voice choir is made up almost entirely of members from the main choir, and delights audiences with intimate and challenging works of music.
+This small chamber choir is made up almost entirely of members from the main choir, and delights audiences with intimate and challenging works of music.

 Picture

-Founded in 2016, Resonance is the newest member to the MFC family directed by award-winning conductor, Bob Anderson.
-Resonance is a non-auditioned choir for youth and young adults ages 15 to 28.
-They have recently performed with the Toronto Symphony, the Mississauga Symphony, A Few Good Men, and the Elmer Isler Singers.
-For information about our concerts this year visit the Resonance website.
+Founded in 2016, Resonance is a non-auditioned choir for youth and young adults ages 15 to 25.
+They have performed with the Toronto Symphony, the Mississauga Symphony, and the Elmer Isler Singers.
+This choir is currently not running and under hiatus.

 Picture